orust-org/orust-OS/Installation-Manual.md

 qemu-system-x86_64 --version
 ```
 #### Run orust
-Navigate into the orust directory through your terminal:
+Navigate into the orust directory through your terminal or IDE:

 Install the bootimage.
 ```sh